jankampherbeek/EnigmaSuite/Enigma/documentation/User Manual Enigma Research - 0.1.md

 You need a computer that runs Windows.
 Enigma has been tested on Windows 11.
 It probably runs on older versions, but not older than Windows 7.
 Enigma will likely run in a Windows emulator on Apple hardware but that has not yet been tested.

-The program required about 200 mb diskspace and about 4 GB internal memory (currently this is a very rough estimation).
+The program requires about 200 mb diskspace and about 4 GB internal memory (currently this is a very rough estimation).